wildcat2083/mypokered-v2/README.md

 Facing NPC Script
 and more

-Will be Creating a Release of the non-debug versions

-the debug version does have a cheat built in using the select button in the title screen
+the debug version has an cheat built in using the select button in the title screen the non version does not include this function

-Also Note
-this takes rgbds 0.4.2
+Requires rgbds v0.4.2
+github.com gbdev/rgbds.git
+git checkout v0.4.2
+make

+either link to or install
+sudo make install

-git checkout v0.4.2 helps after cloning the appropiorate repo I may end up putting an installer in this like I did for version 1 test
+I may end up putting an installer in this like I did for version 1